Rhode Island Online Casinos

 However, the state has been unafraid to assert itself throughout its history.
-Rhode Island was the last of the original 13 to ratify the Constitution, and it will be one of the first to offer sports betting to its residents sometime in 2018.
+Rhode Island was the last of the original 13 to ratify the Constitution but was one of the first to offer RI sports betting to its residents, beginning in 2018.

 The bill did not make it to a vote.
 The good news, however, is that legalizing online gambling might be a matter of voter referendum, rather than a constitutional amendment.